 Balancing health & indulgence: sugar reduced cookies with fruit pieces for great taste

 The trend of healthy food has been around for quite some time.
 But as a result of COVID-19, health concerns are rising.
 A growing number of consumers worldwide pay more attention to their eating habits to maintain good health.
 At the same time, people are also tended to snack more at home during uncertain times.
 This means that consumers are constantly trying to juggle between healthy food and indulgent snacks.
 The opportunities are on both sides of the spectrum.
 Healthy snacks look for new and tasty ways to bring fortification in a pleasant format.
 Indulgent snack brands can look for new ways to make their snack “permissible”, like size reduction, sugar reduction or caloric reduction.

 So what's next?

-In the snacking innovation race, focus first on taste: after all, you want to to create a delightful eating moment.
+In the snacking innovation race, focus first on taste: after all, you want to create a delightful eating moment.
 Second, rate your new product on colour and texture.
-Third, find the right balance between pleasure and health.
-And fourth, create a clear view of the personality of your target consumer.
+And third, find the right balance between health and indulgent because the desire for ‘lighter’ and healthier snacks has been enlarged as a result of COVID-19.